Open

 Final Takeaway

 Increasing online orders in 2025 isn’t about discounts or gimmicks.
+It’s about:

 • removing friction